AGrieco96/BuzzAlert/README.md

 ### Cloud Computing

-The only part that works on cloud , so in the specific on AWS.
-It receives the temperature and humidity data from the devices and then are stored on DynamoDB.
-The following rule manages the execution flow of this operation.
+The Cloud part of the project is performed by AWS, that receives the payload containing **"Read,PastRead and State"** on the MQTT broker and through a custom RULE saves them in **"Black_Table"**, that is the DynamoDB table used.
 ![image](/docs/sharedpictures/AwSIoTRule.png) (QUA FOTO DELLA RULE CHE METTE I DATI IN SQL SU DYNAMODB)

 ## Setup & Run